xieyaxiongfly/CSE610_UB/index.md

 Friday, 10:00AM-12:50PM, Davis 113A, North Campus

 ## Slack:
 We will use slack to ask questions.
-Pleas join the slack via this [link](https://join.slack.com/t/slack-iwc1269/shared_invite/zt-1og595ysi-jaKcGRcko~1erhgWG32cEg)
+Pleas join the slack via this [link](https://join.slack.com/t/slack-iwc1269/shared_invite/zt-1og595ysi-jaKcGRcko~1erhgWG32cEg).

+## Paper Presentation Sign Up

+Please sign up for the paper that you would like to present in the class via this [link](https://docs.google.com/spreadsheets/d/1zGiKwJtlhbZKsTkFa92t--PJVZhT97yi0ANM5RtJ-ko/edit?usp=sharing).
 ## Grading:

 <li> Class Participation: 10%</li>